-THIS TARIFF SECTION WILL BECOME EFFECTIVE ON NOVEMBER 27, 2012.

 Resources that operate as either Generation or Load and that can be dispatched to any operating level within their entire capacity range but are also constrained by a MWh limit to (1) generate Energy, (2) curtail the consumption of Energy in the case of demand response, or (3) consume Energy.

 * * * * *

-- OTC

-Operating Transfer Capability

 * * * * *

-- Participating Intermittent Resource Export Fee

-Fee based on Schedule 4 of Appendix F and Section 5.3 of Appendix Q.

 * * * * *

-- Planning Standards Committee

-The committee appointed under Section 24.2.1.

 * * * * *

 - Pre-Construction Activities

-Actions by a Participating TO, other than those required by an Engineering and Procurement Agreement under GIP Section 10 in Appendix Y, undertaken prior to Construction Activities in order to prepare for the construction of Participating TO’s Interconnection Facilities or Network Upgrades assigned to the Interconnection Customer, including, but not limited to, preliminary engineering, permitting activities, environmental analysis, or other activities specifically needed to obtain governmental approvals for the Participating TO’s Interconnection Facilities or Network Upgrades.
+Actions by a Participating TO, other than those required by an Engineering and Procurement Agreement under GIP Section 10 in Appendix Y, and Section 12 of Appendix DD, undertaken prior to Construction Activities in order to prepare for the construction of Participating TO’s Interconnection Facilities or Network Upgrades assigned to the Interconnection Customer, including, but not limited to, preliminary engineering, permitting activities, environmental analysis, or other activities specifically needed to obtain governmental approvals for the Participating TO’s Interconnection Facilities or Network Upgrades.

 * * * * *